p-ranav/hypergrep/doc/USAGE.md

 #### Performance

-This is a really fast way to pick the files you want to search.

-For example, in the `/usr` directory:
+Running in the `/usr` directory and searching for any shared library:

 | Command | Number of Files | Time |
 | --- | --- | --- |